aaronArinder/k8s-dynamic-multi-level-experiment/readme.md

 # WIP
 This readme will function as notes until the experiment works.
 I'll add proper docs then.
+It's an attempt at implementing a [paper by Taherizadeh and Stankovski](https://academic.oup.com/comjnl/article/62/2/174/4993728).

 ## Notes
 - run `minikube tunnel` for the load balancer to work properly